 Will the course be marked and marshalled?

 Navigation of the course does form part of the Challenge.
 The course will have marshals at key points and there will be a number of water stations along the route.
 The route is detailed in the guide book provided.
 There are signs on the sections that follow Offa’s Dyke and the second half follows the canal.
 Every effort will be made to direct walkers, but you are reminded that it remains your responsibility to navigate the route.
 Every entrant will receive a copy of the Oswestry Round Guide Book which includes detailed route descriptions and is essential for completing the course.

 What will I have to carry?

 The Oswestry Round guide includes a reminder of what equipment should be carried when understaking a long distance walk.
-There will be two water stations on each half of the course and a station at the start and finish.
-There are limited opportunities to purchase food on the route and it is walkers responsibility to carry sufficient sustenance to complete the walk.
+There will be three water stations on the first half of the course, two on the second and a station at the start and finish.
+There are limited opportunities to purchase food on the route and it is walkers’ responsibility to carry sufficient sustenance to complete the walk.
 We will provide a transport service for any kit you would like us to carry to the half-way point.

 Snacks / Drinks for the second half

 We will bring this kit back to the finish to meet you.

 What will I receive if I complete the walk?

 That’s easy….. an enormous sense of personal satisafaction.
 Walking 33 miles in a day should not be underestimated, but for the moderately fit who are well prepared and well equipped it is perfectly achieveable and will bring a great sense of achievement.
 You will also be raising money for two fabulous charities and you will receive a certificate of your achievement and a medal to mark the achievement.

 Is there any food available at the Lion Quays at the end of the walk?